Headaches on the Top of Your Head: Causes, Symptoms, and Treatments

 Dental Problems

 Dental problems, such as tooth infections or jaw issues, can cause head pain on the top of your head.
 Infection or inflammation in the teeth or jaw can radiate pain to the scalp.
 Misaligned teeth or dental grinding may also contribute to headaches.
-Dental issues are often ignored, but can be detrimental for chronic headaches as there are nerve endings in the jaw that might be impacted due to poor dental health which can cause headaches.
+Dental issues are often ignored, but can be detrimental to chronic headaches, as there are nerve endings in the jaw that might be impacted due to poor dental health, which can cause headaches.

 Side Effects of Medication